Tasoskz/Projects/Sensorboard/README.md

 pressure sensor was used (MPXV7002DP) to determine the speed of the airctaft utilizing the pitot tube.
 Above an overview of the conceptual design is presented.
 ![Image](conceptual_design.png)

+The code of the flight dara collection is not presented since I was not dynamically involved; however, a code section is presented in the report, which was a project assigned to me for a presentation of our PCB.